 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities.
 The Company manages liquidity risk by maintaining sufficient cash balances to enable settlement of transactions on the due date.
 Accounts payable and accrued liabilities have maturities of 30 days or less or are due on demand and are subject to normal trade terms.
-As at September 30, 2021, the Company had current assets of \$8,793 (June 30, 2021 - \$9,835) and current liabilities of \$6,967 (June 30, 2021 - \$7,236).
-The Company has addressed its liquidity through debt or equity financings and the sale of non-core assets as part of the Strategic Review, such as Satipharm.
+The Company had current assets of \$7,485 (June 30, 2021 - \$9,835) and current liabilities of \$6,541 (June 30, 2021 - \$7,236) as at June 30, 2022.
+The Company has addressed its liquidity through debt or equity financing obtained through the sale of convertible debentures, Common Shares and the sale of non-core assets as part of the Strategic Review, such as Satipharm.
 While the Company has been successful in securing financings in the past, there is no assurance that it will be able to do so in the future.
 Further, the Company's ability to fund operations, to execute its growth strategy and to meet scheduled financial commitments depends on the Company's future operating performance and cash flows as well as capital raising, all of which are subject to prevailing economic conditions and financial, business and other factors, some of which are beyond the Company's control.
 See also "Liquidity and Capital Resources".